Roasted Sweet Potato Recipe

 Roasted Sweet Potatoes are a quick and easy side dish recipe perfect for busy weeknights!
 These sweet potatoes are diced, then seasoned and roasted in the oven.
 The result is sweet potatoes with a caramelized outside and soft center.
 This is the best way to enjoy them!

 I like to season them with smoked paprika, but you can easily switch up the seasonings to change the flavor.
-I love a versatile side dish and these roasted potatoes go with practically any main dish – we love them with Parmesan Crusted Chicken and Air Fryer Chicken Legs!
+I love a versatile side dish and these easy roasted sweet potatoes go with practically any main dish – we love them with Parmesan Crusted Chicken and Air Fryer Chicken Legs!

-Why This Roasted Sweet Potato Recipe Works!
+Why you’ll love this Roasted Sweet Potato Recipe

-- Sweet Potatoes are high in fiber and vitamin contents making them healthier than regular potatoes.
+- Sweet potatoes are high in fiber and vitamin contents making them healthier than regular potatoes.

-Ingredients for Roast Sweet Potatoes
+Ingredients for Roasted Sweet Potatoes

-- Ground pepper
+- Ground pepper – Add pepper to taste.

 How to Pick a Good Sweet Potato